alextrs/oestandards/README.md

     > Why?
 Developers must use version control system to keep track of changes

-    > Note: If you commented out procedure/function/method calls, fine whether commented procedure/function/method is used in other places, if not - delete it
+    > Note: If you commented out procedure / function / method calls, find whether commented procedure / function / method is used in other places, if not - delete it

     ```openedge
     /* bad */